Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 3) Remains gas tight over the temperature range 20 deg C to 530 deg C;

-The functions of the access spaces include:
+The functions of the service spaces include:

 1) Space sufficient for circulation of the cooling air flow;

-2) Space for inspection and service access;
+3) Space for inspection and service access;

 DOMED ROOF FUNCTIONS:

-The primary function of the external domed roof is to provide physical protection against violent storms (hurricanes and tornados) and aerial attack.
-It must also exclude rain water, house forced air ventilation and cooling equipment, and provide structural support for the inner wall, ceiling, gantry crane and electronic monitoring system.
+The roof must also house forced air ventilation and cooling equipment, and must provide structural support for the inner wall, ceiling, gantry crane, electronic monitoring system and NaCl fire suppresion.

 The inner ceiling contains the 1 m of fiber frax insulation used to contain heat.
-The outer sheet metal covering the fiber-frax contains the argon and provides secondary protection against a roof rain water leak.
+The outer sheet metal covering of the fiber-frax contains the over pressure argon and provides secondary protection against a roof rain water leak.
 The inner sheet metal covering contains the fiber frax insulation and prevents penetration of the fiber frax by sodium vapor.

 The innermost ceiling must be high enough (14.5 m above the pool deck) to allow fuel bundle and intermediate heat exchanger repositioning and replacement using the internal polar gantry crane.
-The primary sodium pool enclosure must be gas tight and must dependably exclude both air and rain water under the most adverse circumstances.

 Between the steel and concrete roof structure and the top of the inner ceiling is a 2 m high open space which allows easy access to the ceiling mounted reactor monitoring system and to the access space cooling equipment.